 Beginning in 1948, more middle-class blacks ventured into this community, but whites were moving out at the same time allowing this neighborhood to fall victim to redlining practices.

 White flight soon took its toll on the neighborhood as many white residents began to experience upward mobility while impoverished African Americans had no such luck and now less tax revenues were coming into the community because lower income residents could not pay those higher tax revenues, this would all lead to disinvestment.

-By the year 1958 more African Americans poured into the neighborhood that were displaced from the Near West neighborhood due to the various construction projects that forced residents to leave their homes.
+By the year 1958, more African Americans poured into the neighborhood that were displaced from the all over the city due to the various construction projects that forced residents to leave their homes.
 In exchange for the relocation of the African Americans in the Near West Side the Chicago Housing Authority constructed the Harrison Courts public housing projects bounded by Harrison Street, Congress Parkway, Sacramento Boulevard and Francisco Avenue.
-Right away these projects were being taken over by African American street gangs mainly the Vice Lords that came from the North Lawndale neighborhood.

 White flight became much more rapid in the late 1950s as black migration took over the old homes and apartments.
 Landlords took advantage of African Americans by not fixing up the buildings they rented and let them go into horrible states of decay while still charging the same or higher rent.